Abiekatkam/3CardComponent/README.md

 # 3CardComponent
 Its a practice challenge by frontend master.
+Making it to responsiveness.
 Its a fun coding and learning css.
 Happy coding!